Breno-Paiva/Drive-There/README.md

 **CAR RENTALS** - A Lifion Developer Case Study by [Breno Paiva](http://www.breno.space "Breno•Space")
 ******
 ## Data Modeling
+ERD model for DriveThere database.
 ![erd]

 ## Querying
-Sample query if application was built with ruby on rails
+Query using ruby on rails to get all rental vehicles which are available on a given start and end date.
 ```ruby
 # ruby
 @query = ActiveRecord::Base.connection.exec_query(<<-SQL)